Abomasal Bloat in Lambs & Kids

 Prevention:

-Feeding 10-15% of their body weight (adjust as they grow) divided into small feeds throughout the day.
+Feed lambs 10-15% of their body weight (adjusted as they grow) divided into small feeds (at least three) throughout the day

-yoghurt contains more probiotics than milk.
-These good bacteria provide a stable microenvironment that prevents pathogens from colonizing and multiplying in the gut.
+Feeding a yoghurtised milk feed – this provides prebiotics and probiotics (‘good bacteria’) to the gut which provide a stable microenvironment that prevents pathogens/undesirable bacteria from colonizing and multiplying in the gut.

 Yoghurtised Milk Recipe: